Medicare Advantage (Part C)

-Medicare Part C, more commonly known as Medicare Advantage (MA), is not part of Original Medicare (Part A and Part B).
-Instead, it type of health insurance plans offered by private health insurance companies approved by Medicare.
-Medicare Advantage health plans (such as HMOs and PPOs) are legally required to offer the same benefits as Original Medicare, but can include additional coverage as well.
-Costs and coverage details can vary depending on the insurance company.
+Medicare Part C is available through Medicare Advantage plans, and is an alternative to Original Medicare (Part A and Part B).
+Medicare Advantage plans are health insurance plans offered by private health insurance companies approved by Medicare.
+Medicare Advantage health plans (such as HMOs and PPOs) are legally required to offer at least the same benefits as Original Medicare, but can include additional coverage as well, such as routine vision or dental benefits, health wellness programs, or prescription drugs.

 What are the different types of Medicare Advantage plans?

-- Health Maintenance Organization (HMO) plans: These plans offer a network of doctors and hospital insurance through a flat monthly rate and no deductibles.
+- Health Maintenance Organization (HMO) plans: These plans offer a network of doctors and hospitals that members are generally required to use to be covered.
 Because of this, HMOs tend to have strict guidelines, meaning that any visits and prescriptions are subject to the plan approval.
 If you use providers outside of the plan network, you may need to pay the full cost out of pocket (with the exception of emergency or urgent care).
 You generally need to get a referral from your primary care doctor to see a specialist.

-- Preferred Provider Organization (PPO) plans: PPO plans offer a network of doctors and hospitals for beneficiaries to choose from.
-Unlike an HMO, you have the option to receive care from health care providers outside of the plan's network may result in higher out-of-pocket costs.
+- Preferred Provider Organization (PPO) plans: Medicare Advantage PPO plans offer a network of doctors and hospitals for beneficiaries to choose from.
+Unlike an HMO, you have the option to receive care from health-care providers outside of the plan's network, but you'll pay higher out-of-pocket costs.
 Medicare Advantage PPOs don't require you to have a primary care doctor, and you don't need referrals for specialist care.

-How do I know if I am eligible for Medicare Advantage?
+How do I know if I am eligible for a Medicare Advantage plan?

-In order to be eligible for Medicare Advantage, you must already be enrolled in both parts of Original Medicare (Part A and Part B).
-If you have Original Medicare, you are generally able to purchase a privately offered MA plan, provided you live in the plan's service area and also do not have End-Stage Renal Disease (ESRD).
+In order to be eligible for Medicare Part C, you must be enrolled in both parts of Original Medicare (Part A and Part B).
+Once you have Medicare Part A and Part B, you are generally able to enroll in a Medicare Advantage plan, provided you live in the plan's service area and do not have end-stage renal disease (ESRD).

-Those with outside health insurance coverage (a union health plan, for example) should get more information about their existing coverage before attempting to enroll in a Medicare Advantage plan.
-It is possible you could lose your existing coverage once you enroll in an MA plan.
-Furthermore, if you drop the other plan to try MA coverage, you may be unable to retrieve your original coverage if you happen to change your mind down the road.
-It is generally a good idea to check with your current benefits administrator before you enroll in another health care plan.
+Those with other health insurance coverage (a union or employer-sponsored health plan, for example) should get more information about their existing coverage before enrolling in a Medicare Advantage plan.
+It is possible you could lose your existing coverage once you enroll in a Medicare Advantage plan.
+Furthermore, if you discontinue the other plan for Medicare Part C coverage, you may not be able to reinstate your original coverage if you change your mind It is generally a good idea to check with your current benefits administrator before you enroll in another health-care plan.